-BBC Radio 4 reported this morning a leak from the current Augar Review of Post-18 Education Funding (listen at 36:40).
+BBC Radio 4 reported this morning a leak from the current Augar Review of Post-18 Education Funding.
 They claimed that a ‘source’ had supported a report in The Times last week that the review would propose that tuition fees should be capped at £6,500 and the “shortfall would be made up by capping student numbers”.

 For starters, the way this is worded makes no sense as capping numbers would only make funding shortfall worse, not better because of loss of economies of scale.
 I put this down to the BBC’s over-simplified description.